 Who doesn’t have a fire-breathing Dragon Bridge on their bucket list?
 Well you should!
 This one was accidental to be honest.
 My family and I were vacationing at the Furama Resort in Da Nang, Vietnam when a staff member informed us about an evening fire show featuring the city’s Dragon Bridge.

-I wanted to see the show but it only happens at 9 pm on Saturday and Sunday nights.
-It rained on Saturday night and the girls struggled to stay awake past 7 pm due to the time change.
+The show only happens at 9 pm on Saturday and Sunday nights.
+It rained on Saturday night and the girls’ jet lag kept them from staying up past 7pm.
 Sunday night at 8 pm I was sitting around in my pajamas when Andrew offered to stay with the girls giving me the opportunity to attend.
-A few minutes later I was dressed and out the door with only my camera and a few thousand Vietnamese Dong for the cab driver.
+A few minutes later I managed to be dressed and out the door with only my camera and a few thousand Vietnamese Dong for the cab driver.

 The resort concierge desk arranged a taxi that would take me to the Dragon Bridge show and then return me to the Furama Resort at its conclusion.
-I may have accidently instructed the cab driver to take me to the grocery store on the return trip but that is another story.
+I may have instructed him to take me to the grocery store on the return trip by mistake but that is another story.

 Da Nang city lights up at night along the Han River!